AI-Generated Portrait

 Uintah High School

-My High School years were spent in Vernal, UT where I participated in many extra-curricular activities and programs, such as Technology Student Association, Future Business Leaders of America, Model United Nations, Marching Band, Drama, and religous Seminary.
+My High School years were spent in Vernal, Utah where I participated in many extra-curricular activities and programs, such as Technology Student Association, Future Business Leaders of America, Model United Nations, Marching Band, Drama, and religous Seminary.

 CompTIA